rb118/PortfolioProject/COVID_Project/README.md

 Result: 210 rows

-Here are the last few rows (notice TotalDeathCount does not go below 50,000):
+Here are the last few rows where the result is not null (notice TotalDeathCount does not go below 50,000):

 ![](CovidProjectImages/covid_sql_image_4.png)